YazidHamdi/yazidhamdi.github.io/_posts/2017-06-10-why-fulbright-matters-a-subjective-account-of.md

 **There's a pattern here** , recognized around the world beyond my personal experience: Fulbright grantees are exceptional people with amazing potential, tremendous ambition, and unique talents.

 I could really go on, but the article is already too long.
 The gist of it is this: the Fulbright program benefits the US by supporting people like Jebrane, Cecilia, Seif and Narimane, people who will someday achieve great things.
-Fulbright grantees are selected among thousands and thousands of candidates, and are people with exceptional potential to achieve great things in the future.
-Fulbright involves them with US-based universities and communities, Fulbright makes of them partners for the future, the US gains allies all around the world, thousands of Jebranes, Cecilias, Seifs and Narimanes.
-That is a gain which cannot be quantified with money, and the Fulbright Program is probably the best performing academic exchange program in terms of achieving these goals, simply through its sheer scale, hence its prestigious reputation and very notable alumni. ([US Fulbright](https://us.fulbrightonline.org/), [Foreign Fulbright](https://foreign.fulbrightonline.org/))
+Fulbright grantees are selected among thousands and thousands of candi

 **The Fulbright Program is the ingenious product of that unique US magic potion**: senator J. William Fulbright got the idea, fought for it, successfully implemented it, and since then, the US gained an incomparable edge in terms of international networking thanks to the dynamic of partnership and mutual understanding this program created.